Jaswant2023/Time-Series-Analysis/README.md

 ## Motivation

-In this project, we analyzed, modeled, and forecasted the exchange rate of the US Dollar against five major currencies: `Euro (EUR)`, `British Pound (GBP)`, `Indian Rupee (INR)`, `Chinese Yuan (CNY)`, and `Japanese Yen (JPY)`.
-We employed `ARIMA`, `SARIMA`, and `SARIMAX` models, comparing their accuracy to identify the most reliable forecasting approach.
-Additionally, we developed an interactive Power BI dashboard to visually present both historical and forecasted time-series data for enhanced analysis.
+This project involved analyzing and forecasting the US Dollar's exchange rate with five key currencies: Euro (EUR), British Pound (GBP), Indian Rupee (INR), Chinese Yuan (CNY), and Japanese Yen (JPY).
+We applied ARIMA, SARIMA, and SARIMAX models, evaluating their performance to determine the most accurate for predictions.
+The project also features an interactive Power BI dashboard, offering a clear visual representation of both historical and forecasted exchange rates for better insights.

 ## Objective